ablab/spades/README.md

 -   Performance statistics is given for SPAdes version 3.13.1.

 <a name="sec2"></a>
-#Installation
+# Installation

-SPAdes requires a 64-bit Linux system or Mac OS and Python (supported versions are Python2: 2.4–2.7, and Python3: 3.2 and higher) to be pre-installed on it.
+SPAdes requires a 64-bit Linux system or Mac OS and Python (supported versions are Python2: 2.4&ndash;2.7, and Python3: 3.2 and higher) to be pre-installed on it.
 To obtain SPAdes you can either download binaries or download source code and compile it yourself. []()

 In case of successful installation the following files will be placed in the `bin` directory: